 Another significant difference with respect to BBW consists in the almost complete absence of continuity in the lines, which are reduced to seven horizontal and two vertical rectilinear sequences.
 The lines appear continuous in BBW because the space between the small squares is predominantly yellow.
 The rectilinear sequences of VBW are instead made up of a tighter rhythm of small, differently colored rectangles and squares, so closely arranged as to reduce the sense of linear continuity to the absolute minimum.

 Everything varies in VBW, as it does in BBW, but we no longer see any process leading to a unitary synthesis.
 It is multiplicity that predominates here.
-VBW appears to present an endless sequence of possible syntheses of yellow, red, and blue manifested in constantly varying forms (Diagram A):
+VBW appears to present an endless sequence of potential syntheses of yellow, red, and blue manifested in constantly varying forms which never reach a single defined unity as in BBW.
+(Diagram A):

 A white form verging on the square can be seen in the upper section (Diagram B labeled A):